Amsterdam/ee-docs/docs/general/testing.md

 - The Vakgroep requires a minimum code coverage of 80% for new backend projects.
 For legacy applications this standard applies only to new code or features wherever feasible.

 ### End-to-end testing (E2E testing)
 E2E testing is not mandatory.
-The Vakgroep employs two dedicated testers who can assist in creating and running e2e tests.
-Your Product Owner would need to contact the Vakgroep to inquire about the possibilities.
+The Vakgroep employs a dedicated tester who can assist in creating and running e2e tests.
+Your Product Owner should contact the Vakgroep to explore the available options.

 ### Snapshot testing
 Snapshot testing ensures that the UI did not unexpectedly change compared to the previous state of the rendered output.
 It is recommended to use either [Jest](https://jestjs.io/) or [Vitest](https://vitest.dev/) together with [react-test-renderer](https://npmjs.com/package/react-test-renderer).